Wind3x/info310_wi17/README.md

 - quizes: 24%
 - final: 20%

 Late penalty:
+- Applies to quizzes and assignments
-- point ceiling goes down 10% daily, in 10% steps (24hrs from time due)
+- Point ceiling goes down 10% daily, in 10% steps (24hrs from time due)
-- stops at 50% deduction
+- Stops at 50% deduction

 Reading:
 - We will rely on a variety of online sources for information